Director of Postgraduate Studies

 I would welcome enquiries from potential research students working on Tourism Management and Destination Governance; Urban Geography; Urban Tourism, Planning and Management; Cultural and Heritage Tourism; Public Policy and Public Sector Management; Tourism Education; Tourism and Authenticity; Historical Development of Tourism.

-Brendan is a fellow of the HEA.
+I am a fellow of the HEA.

-Brendan is an external examiner at the University of Derby for their Business Management awards and at the University of Salford for their Tourism Management awards.
+I am external examiner at the University of Derby for their Business Management awards and at the University of Salford for their Tourism Management awards.

 - Domínguez-Quintero, A., González-Rodríguez, M.R., and Paddison, B. (2018), ‘The mediating role of experience quality on authenticity and satisfaction in the context of cultural-heritage tourism’, Current Issues in Tourism